athlonreg/Clover_Build/README.md

 - [tianocore's edk2](https://github.com/tianocore/edk2)

 ## Changelog
+- 4630: new look for Clover installer, graphics and descriptions, by Clovy by slice2009 -- 2018-08-02

 - 4629: some step in SVG parsing over by slice2009 -- 2018-08-02

 - 4628: update MacBookPro15,2 info by shelocks -- 2018-08-01